emanodame/Eman-s-Toolkit/README.md

 # EmansToolkit

-Personal proejct over the summer of 2016 to brush up my skills before my placement.
+Personal project over the summer of 2016 to brush up my skills before my placement.
 This program essentially contains all helpful functions and tools that I may need when on my computer, doing this makes all my needs easy to access.

 I will be using Java for this with various frameworks.
-This will be an ungoing project.
+This will be an ongoing project.
 I will always be updating and adding changes to this project.

 Essentially how this works is that there will be a 'main screen'.
 In that screen there is a textbox to put commands.
 These commands represent different programs or tools.
 So for example entering 'txt' and pressing enter on the main screen will load up my personal notepad.

+This will be a program I will keep working on indefinitely.
+As I learn more at Uni/Placement I will be applying those skills to this program making it more advanced.

 ####**Version 1.0**
  - Implemented my personal Grade Calculator.